vijethph/FeedHub/README.md

 node --version
 ```

 You should have a Firebase Account.
 Log in to [Firebase Console](https://console.firebase.google.com) and create a new project.
 Add Firebase Credentials to the app in `main.js` file.
-In Firebase Console, enable authentication with email/password and Google.
+In Firebase Console, enable authentication with email/password, Google and Microsoft.
 Create Firestore Database with name as `userfavs`.

 ### Installation